|

 correlations between relative solvent accessibilities patterns

-and chemical profiles (see Figure 2, F).
+and a hydropathy profile (see Figure 3, F).

 -